-Figure 5.9 (a) Distribution of sediment transport occurrences for the two-year time period.
-Vertical axis indicates the total number of occurrences, grouped by occurrence duration, for the corresponding temporal bands identified on the horizontal axis.
-For example, the number 2 on the horizontal axis represents all transport occurrences with a duration of either 1, 2 or 3 hours. (b) same as (a), but each occurrence is weighted by occurrence duration.
-All transport occurrences with durations greater than 24 hours are grouped in the final column.
+Figure 5.9 (a) Distribution of sediment transport occurences for the two-year time period.
+Vertical axis indicates the total number of occurences, grouped by occurence duration, for the corresponding temporal bands identified on the horizontal axis.
+For example, the number 2 on the horizontal axis represents all transport occurences with a duration of either 1, 2 or 3 hours. (b) same as (a), but each occurence is weighted by occurence duration.
+All transport occurences with durations greater than 22 hours are grouped in the final column.